2022–2023 mpox outbreak: Phylogenetics

-Scientists are investigating circulating lineages (and potential variants) of the monkeypox virus and are comparing them against the African endemic lineages.
+Scientists investigated circulating lineages (and potential variants) of the monkeypox virus and are comparing them against the African endemic lineages.

-In July 2022, scientists reported that the window to be able to contain the outbreak is closing or has closed.
+Long incubation periods

+Most mpox patients become symptomatic 4–11 days after infection.
+Very short incubation periods are also possible, with 5% of patients developing symptoms within 3 days.
+This outbreak revealed that incubation periods of up to 4 weeks are possible, with 5% of cases having incubation periods longer than the previously assumed 21 days.

+Mild clinical manifestations

-An analysis of studies by a journalist indicates that "about 10-to-15% of cases have been hospitalized, mostly for pain and bacterial infections that can occur as a result of mpox lesions".
+An analysis of studies by a journalist in August 2022 indicated that "about 10-to-15% of cases had been hospitalized, mostly for pain and bacterial infections that can occur as a result of mpox lesions".
 Studies published a month later, in August indicated hospitalizations of small cohorts of early patients were 8% and 13%.
+A short review suggested supportive care may typically be sufficient and that several antivirals and vaccinia immune globulin intravenous (VIGIV) are available as treatments.
+The outbreak showed there can be (rare) asymptomatic infections.